imfatant/test/README.md

        udevadm control --reload-rules
        exit

 4) Hopefully, you now find yourself logged in to the BBBlue and at the command prompt.
-The next task is to update and install some software using an available internet connection, so it's time to set up connman for WiFi access.
+The next job is to update and install some software using an available internet connection, so it's time to set up connman for WiFi access.
 I do it the following way because it's easier to automate in a script later on.
 First, make a note of your router's SSID and WiFi password.
 Then type the following:

         sudo -s
         connmanctl services | grep '<your SSID>' | grep -Po 'wifi_[^ ]+'